aredotna/building/_posts/2017-09-15-wildness-knows-the-score.markdown

 <figure>
   <iframe width="560" height="315" src="https://www.youtube.com/embed/2Tgwrkk-B3k" frameborder="0" allowfullscreen></iframe>
   <figcaption>
-    <h5>A cute Pomeranian puppy sits perplexed in its dog bed, listening attentively to the sound of wolves howling from a YouTube video on a nearby laptop.
-After listening to the wolves for a while, the puppy joins in, howling upwards.</h5>
+    <small>A cute Pomeranian puppy sits perplexed in its dog bed, listening attentively to the sound of wolves howling from a YouTube video on a nearby laptop.
+After listening to the wolves for a while, the puppy joins in, howling upwards.</small>
   </figcaption>
 </figure>